aliakhgar/XPlayerService/README.md

-## Android First MediaPlayer Service Libaray
+## Android First MediaPlayer Service Libaray [NO LONGER MAINTAINED]

 You can find all documention in both Persiand and English language on [MrMaterial.ir](http://mrmaterial.ir) .